jlstewart12/Climate-Analysis-and-Exploration/README.md

 ## Temperature Analysis

-Used the `calc_temps` function to calculate the min, avg, and max temperatures for my trip using the matching dates from the 2017.
+Used the `calc_temps` function to calculate the min, avg, and max temperatures for my trip using the matching dates from 2017.

 ![temperature](Images/temps.png)